skyfielders/python-skyfield/skyfield/documentation/almanac.rst

-from the United States Naval Observatory, which defines them as the moment when the center of the sun is 50 arcminutes below the horizon, to account for both the average radius of the Sun and for the average refraction of the atmosphere at the horizon.
+from the United States Naval Observatory, which defines them as the moment when the center of the sun is 50 arcminutes below the horizon, to account for both the average solar radius of 16 arcminutes and for roughly 34 arcminutes of atmospheric refraction at the horizon.
 Here’s how to ask for the sunrises between a given start and end time:

 .. testcode::

     t0 = ts.utc(2018, 9, 12, 4)
     t1 = ts.utc(2018, 9, 14, 4)
-    sun = eph['Sun']

     t, y = almanac.find_risings(observer, sun, t0, t1)
     print(t.utc_iso(' '))